Kiwmann/DQML/README.md

 https://doi.org/10.48550/arXiv.2408.16327

 Run Demo.ipynb for DQML simulation.
-Data.zip consists of data in the paper.
+DatafromPaper.zip consists of the data in the paper.

+Kiwmann Hwang
+kiwmann.hwang@gmail.com